alikahwaji/WEB503-S2-21-Lab-Two/README.md

 ## :page_facing_up: Lab 1 Description

-:arrow_right: `Setup p5.js project for this repo and name the project first_p_five.`
+:arrow_right: `Write the setup and installation instructions for GitHub pages and Jekyll you followed in the instructions.md.`

-:arrow_right: `Follow the class activity and use this repo to write the code`
+:arrow_right: `Provide screenshots for each stage of the installation.`

-:arrow_right: `Select 3 examples of p5.js using p5.js documents in moodle`
+:arrow_right: `Provide an active line for your final github pages web page.`

 :arrow_right: `You must use NMIT APA 7th ed.
 Referencing Guide`